jonesdevelopment/sonar-api/README.md

 Unlisted server software is **most likely not supported**!

 Please only use versions that provide support for Minecraft **1.19 or higher**.

+ViaVersion on BungeeCord is not supported and will cause issues.